-Newzino is an attempt to build a news platform focused on changes that actually matter — developments that are likely to alter how people live, work, invest, govern, or interact with the world.
+Newzino is a news platform focused on changes that actually matter — developments that are likely to alter how people live, work, invest, govern, or interact with the world.

 Modern news has drifted away from that mission.
 Much of today's media is filtered through political alignment, ideological framing, or audience-capture incentives.
 The result is not just bias, but distortion: coverage that emphasizes narrative reinforcement over explaining what is truly changing, why it's changing, and what the consequences might be.